Bricktech2000/Notes/notes/effusion.md

 see [[classical-math-notation]]

-> In physics and chemistry, effusion is the process in which a gas escapes from a container through a hole of diameter considerably smaller than the mean free path of the molecules [a very small hole] — Wikipedia
+> In physics and chemistry, effusion is the process in which a gas escapes from a container through a hole of diameter considerably smaller than the mean free path of the molecules [a very small hole] &mdash; Wikipedia

 ## relative effusion of two gases